 </table>

-- Measure file size impact of inlining decisions
+- Track the file size impact of your inlining choices

-Litmus Builder: The gold standard for professional email development
+Litmus Builder: still the benchmark for professional email dev

 - Automated CSS inlining with intelligent property detection